Cape Verde national football team

-The Cape Verde national football team (Portuguese: Seleção nacional de futebol de Cabo Verde; recognized as Cabo Verde by FIFA), represents Cape Verde in men's international football, and is controlled by the Cape Verdean Football Federation.
-The team is nicknamed Tubarões Azuis (Blue Sharks in Portuguese).
-The national team played its first match on 19 April 1978 against Guinea, a match they lost 1–0.
+The Cape Verde national football team (seleção nacional de futebol de Cabo Verde), recognised as Cabo Verde (Kabu Verdi) by FIFA, represents Cape Verde in men's international football, and is controlled by the Cape Verdean Football Federation.
+Nicknamed Blue Sharks (Tubarões Azuis in Portuguese), the national team played its first match on 19 April 1978 against Guinea, a match they lost 0–1.
 Following the federation's affiliation with the Confederation of African Football and FIFA in 1982, the national team entered Africa Cup of Nations qualification for the first time in 1992 and made its first FIFA World Cup qualification appearance in 2003.
-The team is coached by Pedro Leitão Brito.

-Also known as “Creoles” (Portuguese: “Crioulos”), Cape Verde plays the majority of its home matches at the Estádio Nacional de Cabo Verde.
-They qualified for the Africa Cup of Nations for the first time 2013.
+Cape Verde plays the majority of its home matches at the Estádio Nacional de Cabo Verde.
+They qualified for the Africa Cup of Nations for the first time in 2013.
 Since then, they also appeared in the 2015, 2021 and 2023 tournaments, reaching the quarter-finals in 2013 and 2023.

-Cape Verde qualified to the FIFA World Cup for the first time in 2026.
-By doing so, they became the second smallest country by land area (after Curaçao) and the third least populated (after Curaçao and Iceland) to qualify for the World Cup, with a land area of 4033 km2 and a population of just under 525,000.
+Cape Verde qualified for the FIFA World Cup for the first time in 2026, becoming the smallest country by land area and the second least populated (after Iceland) to qualify for the World Cup, with a land area of 4033 km2 and a population of just under 525,000, until Curaçao broke both records just five weeks later by qualifying for the same tournament.
+In the group stage, they finished second with three draws: 0–0 against the reigning European champions Spain, 2–2 with Uruguay, and 0–0 with Saudi Arabia.
+Cape Verde qualified for the knockout rounds and were eliminated in a 3–2 loss to defending champions Argentina after extra time.

 History

+Early History

 Cape Verde became independent from Portugal in 1975.
 The national team's first international was a 1–0 defeat to Guinea on 29 May 1978, in a tournament in Guinea-Bissau.
 The Cape Verdean Football Federation was formed in 1982, and joined FIFA in 1986.

 On 2 November 2002, Cape Verde faced a non-African team for the first time, in a scoreless friendly against Luxembourg.

 Cape Verdeans abroad, who are more numerous than the population of the islands themselves, are a major source of players for the national team.
 Most of Cape Verde's current international footballers play outside Cape Verde (mainly in Europe, but also in Asia), and some were born outside the islands.

+On 4 September 2009, Cape Verde faced Malta in a friendly, resulting in a 2–0 victory.